mesa123123/Sudoku_Solver/docs/timesheet.md

 # Timesheets

-The purpose of this document is to log time spent on the technical test for Rush, it will outline each hour in incremental slots
+The purpose of this document is to log time spent on the project, it will outline each hour in incremental slots

 ## Template